qpdf/qpdf/manual/cli.rst

    whatever encryption was present on the input file.
 This functionality is not intended to be used for bypassing copyright restrictions or other restrictions placed on files by their producers.
-See also :qpdf:ref:`--copy-encryption` and :qpdf:ref:`--remove-restrictions`.
+See also :qpdf:ref:`--copy-encryption`, :qpdf:ref:`--remove-restrictions`, and :qpdf:ref:`--disable-signatures`.

 .. qpdf:option:: --remove-restrictions

    .. help: remove security restrictions from input file

       Remove restrictions associated with digitally signed PDF files.
-      This may be combined with --decrypt to allow free editing of previously signed/encrypted files.
+      This may be combined with --decrypt and --disable-signatures to allow free editing of previously signed/encrypted files.
 This option invalidates the signature but leaves its visual appearance intact.
+See also --disable-signatures.

    Remove security restrictions associated with digitally signed PDF files.
-This may be combined with :qpdf:ref:--decrypt: to allow free editing of previously signed/encrypted files.
+This may be combined with :qpdf:ref:`--decrypt` and :qpdf:ref:`--disable-signatures` to allow free editing of previously signed/encrypted files.
 This option invalidates the signature but leaves its visual appearance intact.
+See also :qpdf:ref:`--disable-signatures`.

+.. qpdf:option:: --disable-signatures

+   .. help: disable digital signature fields

+      Remove all digital signature fields from a file.
+The appearance of the digital signature, if any, will remain on the page, but it will no longer be a signature field.
+See also --remove-restrictions.

+   Remove all digital signature fields from a file.
+The appearance of the digital signature, if any, will remain on the page, but it will no longer be a signature field.
+See also :qpdf:ref:`--remove-restrictions`.

 .. qpdf:option:: --copy-encryption=file